iniznet/alpinejs-flux/README.md

 English | [Indonesia](id_README.md)

-Simplifies the process of applying CSS classes with x-transition as a template and makes them reusable within single attribute.
+Simplifies the process of applying CSS classes with x-transition by creating a reusable template within a single directive.

 It requires alpinejs v3.11.0 or higher.